Where Non-Invertible Symmetries End: Twist Defects for Electromagnetic Duality

 Equation \eqref{eq_maxwell ODE} admits two linearly independent hypergeometric solutions, as we detailed in Appendix \ref{sec_hypergeometric solutions}.
 Near the twist defect at $\rho\to 0$, these two solutions exhibit different scaling behaviors $(f_{t\psi},f_{t\theta})\sim \rho^{s/2}$ and $(f_{t\psi},f_{t\theta})\sim \rho^{-s/2}$.
 We note that it is common for solutions to the wave equations to diverge close to a (non-topological) defect.
 For example, in free scalar and free fermion theories, such modes are created by the alternative quantization scheme \cite{Bianchi:2021snj, Giombi:2021uae, Barkeshli:2025cjs}.
 However, the divergent solution of \eqref{eq_maxwell ODE} yields a non-normalizable profile of $f_{t\rho}$ for all values of $s$.
 As we will discuss in Section \ref{sec_Generalized free field sector}, these solutions correspond to DCFT operators that violate the unitarity bound.
 In what follows, we will focus on the convergent solution, such that $(f_{t\psi},f_{t\theta}) \sim \rho^{|s|/2}$.

-On the other hand, at $\rho=1$ we are far away from the conformal twist defect.
+On the other hand, $\rho=1$ defines a great circle of $S^3$ that lies far from the conformal twist defect.
 We therefore require the wave profile to be finite as $\rho\to1$.
 See \eqref{appendix_eq_maxwell ODE solutions expand 2} for the detailed discussion.
 This requirement enforces the frequency $\omega$ of the wave profile to take discrete values labeled by $m\in \mathbb{N}$, which physically counts the number of wave nodes along the $\rho$-direction.
 The positive allowed values of $\omega$ are\footnote{More precisely, these frequencies are multiplied by the inverse of the $S^3$ radius, which was set to be 1 in \eqref{eq_Lorenztian metric}.}

 Upon quantization, they correspond to the energy spectrum of the single photon states in the presence of the twist defect.
 We assume that these states are determined by the linear equations \eqref{eq_maxwell ODE}, independent of the possible interaction terms on the defect.
 We will justify this assumption in section \ref{sec_Generalized free field sector} by showing that these states correspond to a universal generalized free field sector of the DCFT, determined entirely by conformal symmetry and unitarity.